LiamBatiste/Restaurant-Sales-Analysis/README.md

 The next step of this internal benchmarking was to create a dashboard that would allow KPIs and the most important high level ingsights to tell a story at a glance.
 # Power BI Dashboard:

 The Power BI dashboard was designed to visually represent the insights derived from the SQL analysis.
-The goal was to create a user-friendly, interactive tool that allows stakeholders to easily explore key metrics and trends across the restaurant chain.
+The goal was to create a user-friendly, interactive tool that allows stakeholders to easily explore key metrics and trends across the restaurant chain, these include:
+- Overall Sales Performance
+- Menu Item Analysis
+- Discount and Pricing Insights
+- Customer Loyalty Engagement

 https://github.com/user-attachments/assets/fabffaf0-dd14-4817-85e1-e082cb5f8739